2tuu/Ava/docs/privacy.md

 These messages are not saved by Kit, merely monitored and counted at most once per minute.

+This monitor is completely inactive if the user does not have a profile.

 ## Notes
 Kit allows for the creation and storage of a note, which acts like a small text file.
 The user may input any information they want into this note, but unlike a profile this note cannot be accessed by anyone other than the user who created it.
 It can also be reset at will by the user who created it.